IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

       body: "Regex expression (java) which will be compered to the reponse of the test"
       headers:
         header-key: "Regex expression (java) which will be compered to the value of this header key"
   - endpoint: "id of endpoint that is mocked" # matches endpoint with defined or default mocked behavior
     having:
       body: "Regex expression (java) which will be compered to the request which arrived on the endpoint"
       headers:
         header-key: "Regex expression (java) which will be compered to the header key value from request which arrived on the endpoint"
 ```

 You also need to provide the location of TestCaseDefinition file to the Test Kit by setting the
 following property inside adapter configuration:
-`testCases.path: myTests.yml`
+`sip.testkit.test-cases-path: myTests.yml`
 The default value is test-case-definition.yml, so you can place your test case description under that file,
 and skip additional setting.